Bad Axe Almost Lost Its Name

 In 1909 the state legislature changed the name of Bad Axe to Huron subject to a referendum of the voters of the city.
 No election to ratify the change in name was ever held because the Common Council of the city took the position that it was definitely known how the vote would result, and this being true, an election costing about one hundred dollars would be a needless expense.
 As far as the writer knows, the only place that changed its name after 1900 was Poverty Nook, which was renamed Hemans in 1914 for the Michigan historian, Lawton T. Hemans.

 How did Bad Axe, the only town in the world with this name, get its appellation?
-In the spring of 1861 George Willis Pack and Rudolph Papst were laying out a road from Bay City to Sand Beach.
-At a place where a road ran north and south they found a broken, rusty axe embedded in a tree.
-They called the intersection Bad Axe Corners, which was later shortened to Bad Axe.
+Local lore states that during the lumbering era George Martin left a ruined ax at the site of a well know Indian encampment.
+In the spring of 1861, George Willis Pack and Rudolph Papst were laying out a road from Bay City to Sand Beach.
+At a place where a road ran north and south, they found a broken, rusty ax embedded in a tree.
+They called the intersection Bad Axe Corners and indicated so on survey documents.
+In 1885 the village was incorporated and the name shortened to Bad Axe.
+In 1905 the city of Bad Axe was formed.

 Excerpt from A HISTORY OF MICHIGAN’S THUMB by Gerard Schultz 1964.
 P 70